vinhta1/Obsidian-Repository/SCCoM/Private/Cases and Episodes/CoM Weekly.md

 Bus mom and bus dad, Darcy and Emilio
 Kenneth hires parents
-Ewen is 7th grade at 10 years old, Santa Cruz middle school Homeroom Ms. Wazowski
+Ewen is 7th grade at 10 years old, Santa Cruz middle school w/ Phil Homeroom Ms. Wazowski

 Icarus is a Gym bro as a hobby
 Alcoholism, Valorant, Vigilantism, Community volunteer somewhere close to the river (soup, Chinese, adventure) Jim Spotter, Icarus' gym spotter
 Things are still awkward with Jerri, Jerri has the right to stew.
+When Jerri's ready, Icarus is ready to talk (just ghosting in reality)
-When Jerri Bianca and Huyen angry face group chat
+Bianca and Huyen angry face group chat